aliciagarciasierra/GarciaSierra_Gratz_AJS/README.md

 08_FIGURES_INTERACTIONS: produces Figure 4 and Figure 5

-09_ROBUSTNESS: produces Tables S2, S3, S4 and S5, and Figures S5 and S6
+09_ROBUSTNESS: produces tables and figures from the Online Appendix

 10_POWER_TESTS: runs the power tests for the interactions